 There’s been quite a lot of frustration aired from locals through Facebook about the number of coffee shops, ice cream parlours, restaurants, vape, tattoo shops and barber shops – showing a frustration that there’s a lack of diversity in what the high street offers nowadays.

 What’s been seen across Rugby over recent years (as well as many other towns up and down the UK) has been the big brands pulling out of the high street and onto the retail park.
 The latest firm to move from Rugby town centre, and its Rugby Central shopping centre location is Dunelm – moving to a larger premises (formerly occupied by Debenhams) on the Elliots Field retail park.

-On a more positive note however, the town centre and high street may not necessarily be dead to independants, boutiques and other startups.
+On a more positive note for the town centre, the high street may not necessarily be dead to boutique independants with a unique offering.
 Although the town may currently be overly-saturated by coffee shops, takeaways and barber shops; there are some fantastic boutique, independent retailers in Rugby, on Regent Street and Albert Street in particular.